People come to Ullapool for many different reasons, some people want to relax and get a break from city life.

 The Arch has always been a motorcyclist friendly place to stay and Ullapool has always been a favourite for motorcyclists the world over.
 The main reason is the great sweeping roads across the county coupled with picturesque backdrops.
 Many use Ullapool as a base for touring the Highlands, within a few hours riding you can be up north at the beaches of Durness or down south at Applecross heading for the Isle of Skye.

 Why not try Seascape who operate high speed tours of the Summer Isles and Loch Broom aboard a 12 seater RIB called Centaur.
 Trips last approximately 90 minutes – 2 hours.
-If you’d like something a little more sedate then there’s the Summer Queens two hour wildlife cruises to the Isle Martin bird sanctuary and seal islands (departs at 2.15pm daily, plus an extra sailing on Sundays at 11am), as well as four hour cruises to the Summer Isles including time ashore on Tanera Mhor.
+If you’d like something a little more sedate then there’s the Shearwater two hour wildlife cruises to the Isle Martin bird sanctuary and seal islands (departs at 2.15pm daily, plus an extra sailing on Sundays at 11am), as well as four hour cruises to the Summer Isles.
 In the summer months why not consider a day trip on Calmac’s MV Isle of Lewis, departing Ullapool around 9am then over to the Outer Hebrides for the chance to explore and back by 10pm for a dram before bed!